 Wake Screen on Wrist Raise!

-There has been a regression in the WatchOS 6 that causes apps to not appear on when you “wake” the screen.
-You won’t experience this issue if you’re using the Watch GPS but if you happen to choose iPhone GPS or you have a Series 1 or 2, you may want to check this article.
+A regression in the WatchOS 6 causes apps to not appear when you “wake” the screen.
+You won’t experience this issue if you’re using the Watch GPS but if you happen to choose iPhone GPS, you may want to check this article.

 If you want Hole19 to show your Health Information such as Steps, Distance Walked, and Calories Burned, please click here and confirm that you've given all the necessary permissions.
-In order to keep track of your Health Information, you should use the iPhone in your pocket during the round.
+To keep track of your Health Information, you should use the iPhone in your pocket during the round.

 If you've given all permissions and the Hole19 app still doesn’t track steps or other information, please head to your iPhone Settings > Privacy > Motion & Fitness and make sure that Fitness Tracking is turned on.’